gregorymargo/GCData_Project1/CodeBook.md

 the "activity_labels.txt" file from the original .zip file, and are:

 <pre>
 activityId       activityDesc
-1          1            WALKING
+         1            WALKING
-2          2   WALKING_UPSTAIRS
+         2   WALKING_UPSTAIRS
-3          3 WALKING_DOWNSTAIRS
+         3 WALKING_DOWNSTAIRS
-4          4            SITTING
+         4            SITTING
-5          5           STANDING
+         5           STANDING
-6          6             LAYING
+         6             LAYING
 </pre>

 ### Naming Strategy

-The course's suggested naming strategy requires that all variables be transformed to lower case letters.
-This is foolish at best, and will not be practiced here.
-Multiple case is far easier to understand.
+The instruction for this class would have one believe that lower-case variable names are good, which is, of course, foolish.
+Mixed case vastly improves readability.

+Also the "recommendations" recommend avoiding periods (".") as a separator character.
+This too is foolish.
+Period is just about the only ascii character that can be used as a separator, since comma and space must be avoided.

 Here is a summary of the steps take to "clean" the variable names into more user friendly (and R friendly) names.
 The original variable names